DFE-Digital/early-years-foundation-reform/e2etests/README_cucumber.md

 # Test Automation (Functional)

 These cucumber tests mostly test content, so it that changes, these tests will need to be updated (!)

+The support/env.rb file defines which URL will be tests (TARGET_URL)

+### To run in the terminal

+./script/cucumber ./e2etests/features --format pretty --color -r e2etests/features

 ## Pre-requisites

 ### Windows